George Folingsby

 George Frederick Folingsby (23 August 1828 – 4 January 1891) was an Irish-born Australian painter and art educator.

-Folingsby was born in the County of Wicklow, Ireland.
-At the age of 18 he emigrated to Canada.
-Later he went to New York City where he studied drawing and contributed illustrations to magazines of the day, including Harper's Magazine.
-In 1852 he went to Munich and spent two years at the drawing school of the Royal Academy.
-He then went to Paris and for a few months was a pupil of Thomas Couture.
-Returning to Munich he worked for five years under Carl von Piloty.

-In 1864, Folingsby's picture Bunyan in prison, was purchased by the National Gallery of Victoria.
-He continued to live in Munich but occasionally exhibited in Ireland and England; his The first lesson was hung in the Royal Academy in 1869 and Lady Jane's victory over Bishop Gardener in 1871.
-He was awarded medals for historical paintings at the exhibitions held at Vienna in 1871 and Philadelphia in 1873.
+Folingsby was born in County Wicklow, Ireland.
+He emigrated to Canada at eighteen and later moved to New York City.
+He became an illustrator for magazines, including Harper's Magazine.

 Folingsby arrived in Melbourne, Australia with his ten-year-old daughter, on 1 July 1879.
 His reputation as a figure painter preceded him and he was quickly sought after as a portraitist, making a living from commissions of eminent members of Melbourne society.
 Folingsby was offered the position of Master in the School of Painting at the gallery and was appointed on 1 June 1882.

-In September of that year, he was appointed as the first Director of the National Gallery of Victoria and reorganized the painting school.
-The practice of making copies of pictures ceased and every encouragement was given to working from life.
+In September of that year, he was appointed as the first Director of the National Gallery of Victoria.

-Among his pupils were John Longstaff and Aby Altson, the winners of the first and second travelling scholarships, and Iso Rae.
+His students included John Longstaff, Aby Altson, and Iso Rae.

 After the death of Folingsby, Lindsay Bernard Hall was appointed Director of the National Gallery of Victoria.